dadooda/subs/README.md

     require "feature/cache"
     ```

-5. To update all subs to their latest versions, do a:
+5. To update all installed subs to their latest versions, do a:

     ```sh
     $ git submodule update --init --remote